What is the Anglesea borefield

 The amendments are not seeking to increase our extraction volumes, rather these focus on ensuring the triggers and controls, including monitoring, continue to be adequate for protection of the environmental values and health of groundwater dependent ecosystems into the future.

-Due to ongoing dry conditions and low storage levels, Barwon Water will re-commence operation of the Anglesea borefield by August 2025, to supplement water supplies for Anglesea and the Geelong regions.
+Due to ongoing dry conditions and low storage levels, we re-commenced operation of the Anglesea borefield in July 2025.

 Once activated, groundwater from the Lower Eastern View Formation (LEVF), is pumped to a pre-treatment plant before travelling 20 kilometres to the Wurdee Boluc Reservoir where it is mixed with surface water from the Otway Ranges.
 Water from the Wurdee Boluc reservoir is then filtered, chlorinated and fluoridated, before supplying homes and businesses in Anglesea, Aireys Inlet, Torquay, the Bellarine Peninsula, and suburbs in the Greater Geelong Region.